Get started

 Most "voice agent platform" comparisons evaluate end-to-end solutions: companies like Bland AI, Retell, or Synthflow that bundle everything from phone provisioning to call routing.
 This guide evaluates the TTS layer specifically.
 Whether you're building on a voice agent platform, assembling a stack with LiveKit or Vapi, or running a custom pipeline, the TTS provider you choose determines voice quality, response speed, and per-minute cost at scale.

-Rankings reference the Artificial Analysis Speech Arena (January 2026), based on blind listener comparisons across thousands of samples.
-Supplemented with production case studies, compliance requirements, and the per-minute economics that drive total cost of ownership at enterprise volume.
+Rankings reference the Artificial Analysis Speech Arena (May 2026), based on blind listener comparisons across thousands of samples.
+Supplemented with production case studies, compliance requirements, and deployment options that matter at enterprise volume.

 What Enterprise Voice Agents Need From TTS